bython17/cwm-downloader-old/README.md

 ### Tip

-Add the destination directory to `PATH` or move the binary to a directory that is already added to the `PATH`
+Add the destination directory to `PATH` or move the binary to a directory that is already added to the `PATH` in order to access the command from wherever you want.